-auDA is a key player in the Australian internet ecosystem, and has a role in upholding and advocating for the multi-stakeholder model of internet governance and promoting its benefits. auDA will continue to support fair and transparent multi-stakeholder engagement processes and take into consideration the full range of stakeholder views, when reviewing or developing policies related to auDA's core functions. auDA will continue to engage locally and internationally to exchange information and share expertise on Internet governance and domain administration.
+auDA is a key player in the Australian Internet ecosystem, and has a role in supporting, upholding and advocating for the multi-stakeholder model of Internet governance and promoting its benefits.
+In fulfilling this role auDA will continue to engage with and support dialogue within the Australian Internet governance community. auDA will also continue to support fair and transparent multi-stakeholder engagement processes and take into consideration the full range of stakeholder views, when reviewing or developing policies related to auDA's core functions. auDA will continue to engage locally, regionally and internationally to exchange information and share expertise on Internet governance and domain administration.

-Support a membership structure that reflects the diversity of the Australian community auDA will work to make sure its membership is diverse and representative of the range of stakeholders who rely on the .au domain namespace.
+Support a membership structure that reflects the diversity of the Australian community auDA will work to support a membership that is diverse and representative of the range of stakeholders who rely on the .au domain namespace.